Temporal Label Smoothing for Early Event Prediction: Theoretical details

 \subsection{Temporal label smoothing functions}

-Motivated by prior work \citep{tomavsev2019, cox1972}, we compare the performance of various smoothing functions $ \alpha(i, t)$.
-All proposed parametrizations are continuous and monotonous decreasing functions which satisfy boundary conditions $\alpha(i, t_e(i, t) - 2h) = 1$ and $\alpha(i, t_e(i, t))=0$.
-As evidenced in Table \ref{tab:other_fn}, we find exponential label smoothing to perform best or as well as others across all tasks and metrics.
-Performance as a function of hyperparameter setting can be visualized in Figure \ref{fig:smoothing_hyperparams}.
-All model and hyperparameter selection was carried out on the validation set, including the final choice of parametrization function.
+Motivated by prior work \citep{tomavsev2019, cox1972}, we compare the performance of various smoothing functions $ q(t)$.
+All proposed parametrizations are continuous and monotonous increasing functions that satisfy boundary conditions $q( t_e - 2h) = 0$ and $q( t_e)=1$.
+As evidenced in Table \ref{tab:other_fn}, we find exponential label smoothing to perform best or as well as others across all tasks and metrics. {Performance as a function of hyperparameter setting can be visualized in Figure \ref{fig:smoothing_hyperparams}.
+All model and hyperparameter selection were carried out on the validation set, including the final choice of parametrization function. }

-\paragraph{Shifted boundary labels.} Shifting the prediction horizon or label boundary in training can be viewed as a form of temporal label smoothing, in which class labels are inverted within a prediction window of interest.
-This defines the following smoothing parametrization $\alpha^{shift}(i,t)$:
+{ \paragraph{Shifted boundary labels.} Shifting the prediction horizon or label boundary in training can be viewed as a form of temporal label smoothing, in which class labels are inverted within a prediction window of interest.
+This defines the following smoothing parametrization $q^{shift}(t)$:

 where $h_{shift}$ is a hyperparameter controlling the horizon of the smoothed labels ($h_{shift}=h$ corresponds to cross-entropy training).
-The strength of this smoothing function is illustrated Figure \ref{fig:qshift}.
+The strength of this smoothing function is illustrated in Figure~\ref{fig:qshift}.

 Figure \ref{fig:smoothing_hyperparams} outlines the performance of this alternative smoothing parametrization as a function of $h_{shift}$.
-For both decompensation and respiratory failure, shifting the label boundary closer to the event time decreases performance.
+For decompensation, shifting the label boundary closer to the event time decreases performance.
 On circulatory failure, performance does improve over traditional cross-entropy training as the label horizon is brought closer to the event of interest, which can be interpreted as an inductive bias similar to that induced by the exponential smoothing function.